aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

   If not provided, the provider will attempt to retrieve it automatically with [STS GetCallerIdentity](https://www.alibabacloud.com/help/doc-detail/43767.htm).
   It can be sourced from the `ALICLOUD_ACCOUNT_ID` environment variable.

-* `shared_credentials_file` - (Optional) This is the path to the shared credentials file.
+* `shared_credentials_file` - (Optional, Available in 1.49.0+) This is the path to the shared credentials file.
 If this is not set and a profile is specified, ~/.aliyun/config.json will be used.

-* `profile` - (Optional) This is the Alicloud profile name as set in the shared credentials file.
+* `profile` - (Optional, Available in 1.49.0+) This is the Alicloud profile name as set in the shared credentials file.

 * `assume_role` - (Optional) An `assume_role` block (documented below).
 Only one `assume_role` block may be in the configuration.